skippyr/libtdk/DOCS.md

 This document will give you an overview about certain topics related to terminal manipulation, showing you how to use this library to handle them, and it will also include the documentation of each of its components.

 The recommended way of reading it is directly on GitHub.
-That way as you will be able to use its table of contents feature available at the top right corner of the website to access each section more easily.
+That way as you will be able to use its **Outline** feature available at the top right corner of the website to access each section more easily.

 ## ❡ Usage Limitation